How to Start Taking Card Payments

-Although there are several stages to taking card payments, this is all happening in the background and is handled by payments companies, card schemes and banks.
+There are several stages to taking card payments, with a majority of this happening in the background and handled by payments companies, card schemes and banks.

 All you need to do is get set up.
 And, as you’ll find out, it can be surprisingly easy.

-All you need to accept credit card payments is a merchant account along with a card machine that’s registered with a merchant service provider.
+All you need to accept debit and credit card payments is a merchant account, along with a card machine that’s registered with a merchant service provider.
 It’s really that simple.

 Once you have a card machine and merchant account ready-to-go, your customers can insert (for Chip and PIN), tap (with a Contactless card, or an e-wallet like Apple Pay) or even swipe (usually only for international issued cards without a chip) their cards to complete their payment.